 In line with the LGPS Regulations 2013, the Fund's actuary undertakes a funding valuation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The last such valuation took place as at 31 March 2019.
-The next valuation will take place as at 31 March 2022.
+The last such valuation took place as at 31 March 2022.
+The next valuation will take place as at 31 March 2025 and results are scheduled to be released by 31 March 2026.